Frequently Asked Questions

 Can I smoke or vape during my visit?

-How can I contact the Sanctuary?
+How can I contact the sanctuary?

 If you have a specific query about visiting the sanctuary please email visitor@ferneanimalsanctuary.org or ring us on 01460 65214.